'Dancing With the Stars' Drops Some Hints on the First Celebs

-'Dancing With the Stars' Drops Some Hints on the First Celebs -- And Fans Have Guesses!
+'Dancing With the Stars' Drops Some Hints on the First Celebs -- Why Some Fans Are Guessing Hannah Brown!

-The new cast of Dancing With the Stars contestants is set to be announced on Wednesday, and the reality competition series is building up to the big day by dropping some clues about which celebs will be hitting the dance floor later this year.
+The new cast of Dancing With the Stars contestants is set to be announced on Wednesday, and the reality competition series is building up to the big day by dropping some clues about which celebs will be hitting the dance floor later this year -- and it looks like one of them is Bachelorette star Hannah Brown!

 Starting last Wednesday, the show began posting black-and-white snapshots, apparently showing a few of the new star contestants holding objects in front of their faces, and encouraging fans to make some guesses.